J051333/j051333.github.io/_posts/2024-05-30-Didj-Hacking.md

 Be careful soldering!
 You can damage the board too!
 {: .notice--warning}

 At this point, you're seeing the `#`.
 You can try a normal linux command like `echo` or `ls` to make sure that your input is working.
+Now you have root access to your Didj!

+I may work more on this project at a later date.